The Mud Statues of Kolkata You Probably Never Knew About

 There are many festivals that happen year-long all over India.
 But perhaps the most interesting might be one that is particularly popular in the East of India; Durga Puja.

 In India, all rituals are sacred.
 According to the Hindu ritual for the preparation of the Durga idol, four things are of utmost importance: mud from the Ganga River, cow urine, cow dung and soil from a prostitute’s land (forbidden territories).
 Without the soil from the forbidden land, the statues are deemed incomplete.
 This is a ritual that although it has been custom for years, no one really understands or knows why.

-During the tenth day of Durga Puja, statues of the gods are floated down the sacred river that their mud was originally pulled from.
+During the last day of Durga Puja (October 15th), statues of the gods are floated down the sacred river that their mud was originally pulled from.
 After some time the statues sink, and the mud goes into the river once again.
 This symbolises the return of the god and goddesses back to nature.